giorgiop94/digital-garden/_notes/Dealing with Pain in Meditation.md

 	- Is the fear building the pain?
 7. Move the body
 	- Don't go beyond your limits
+8. Imagine Metta or bright light originating from the area of discomfort

 -------------------
 Created on: 2021-02-25